model-railroad/sdb/README.md

 $ ./_arduino_cli.sh core update-index
 ```

-Finally you need to select your board model:
+Finally, you need to select your board model:

 - F1 > Arduino Board Manager
     - Search for “esp”